Inbound marketing is a hugely effective way to drive traffic, leads, and revenue for both B2C and B2B companies.

 Inbound marketing, also called "pull marketing," attracts customers to your business by offering valuable content and resources.

-Instead of using paid ads and commercials to spread awareness and reach your audience, inbound marketing means connecting with potential customers through search engine optimization (SEO, content marketing, and other inbound channels.
+Instead of using paid ads and commercials to spread awareness and reach your audience, inbound marketing means connecting with potential customers through search engine optimization (SEO, content marketing, and other inbound channels.)

-Inbound marketing vs outbound marketing
+Inbound vs outbound marketing

 The other half of an inbound marketing definition is understanding how it relates to outbound marketing.
 Inbound and outbound are kind of like the yin and yang of marketing.